NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Discussion

+The method described in Sect.\,\ref{sec:evo} was, in a more complex form, applied to a rich Type\,I shell system of the galaxy NGC\,3923 in \cite{bilek13, bilek14}. \cite{wil87} and \cite{pri90} recognized three different morphological categories of shell galaxies.
+Type\,I shells are well-aligned with the major axis of the galaxy in a biconic structure, interleaved in the radius (i.e., the next outermost shell is usually on the opposite side of the galactic center), with the shell separation increasing with the galactocentric radius.
+Such shells are well-reproduced in models involving a radial galactic merger.
+Type\,II shells appear randomly distributed all around a rather circular galaxy.
+Shell systems that have more complex structures, or have too few shells to be classified, are put into a Type\,III category.
+Shell galaxies of all three categories are observed in roughly equal numbers \citep{pri90}.
+For more details, see also Sections\,3.3 in \cite{phd}.

-The method described in Sect.~\ref{sec:evo} was, in a more complex form, applied on a rich Type\,I shell system of the galaxy NGC\,3923 in \cite{bilek13, bilek14}.
-The Type\,II shells are not reproduced precisely by the idealized model of a radial galactic merger with stars on radial orbits.
-The observed morphology of the shells in NGC\,4993 indicates that the galaxy accreted a smaller disky galaxy on a highly eccentric but non-radial trajectory with the disk probably inclined with respect to the orbital plane of the galactic merger, see for example Figure\,3 in \cite{q84} or Figure\,11 in \cite{dc86}.
-It would require more detailed $N$-body simulations to account for such a merger and to infer the merger time with a higher accuracy.
+The observed Type\,II morphology of the shells in NGC\,4993 indicates that the galaxy accreted a smaller disky galaxy on a highly eccentric but nonradial trajectory, with the disk probably inclined with respect to the orbital plane of the galactic merger, see, for example, Figure\,3 of \cite{q84}, or Figure\,11 of \cite{dc86}.
+Such shells are not well-reproduced by the idealized model of a radial galactic merger with stars on radial orbits, but there is no equivalent model for the Type\,II systems.
+It would require more detailed $N$-body simulations to account for such a merger and to infer the merger time with higher accuracy.
+There are two major obstacles preventing a precise reproduction of the observed distribution of shell radii by the model in use: